Killing of Elijah McClain

 Elijah Jovan McClain (February 25, 1996 – August 30, 2019) was a 23-year-old black American man from Aurora, Colorado, who was killed as a result of being illegally injected with 500 mg of ketamine by paramedics after being forcibly detained by police officers.
 He went into cardiac arrest and died six days later in the hospital.
 He had been walking home from a convenience store.
 Three police officers and two paramedics were charged with his death.
 Both paramedics and one of the officers were convicted of negligent homicide.
+The paramedics conviction was overturned and is pending a new trial.
 The other two officers were acquitted of all charges.

 On August 24, 2019, three Aurora Police officers confronted McClain after responding to a call by an Aurora civilian about an unarmed person wearing a ski mask that looked "sketchy".
 The three police officers who were involved in the incident (Nathan Woodyard, Jason Rosenblatt, and Randy Roedema) all said that their body cameras were knocked off during a struggle with McClain.
 McClain was forcibly held to the ground with his hands cuffed behind his back, after which Woodyard twice applied a choke hold.
 Upon arrival paramedics Jeremy Cooper and Peter Cichuniec administered ketamine, later determined to be in excess of a therapeutic dosage, to McClain to sedate him.
 While on scene McClain went into cardiac arrest.
 Three days after arriving at the hospital, he was declared brain dead, and was removed from life support on August 30.

 McClain's initial autopsy was inconclusive and the cause of death was listed as undetermined.
 Aurora Police officers met with the coroner before his announcement, and police investigators were also present during the autopsy.
 As a result of a lawsuit by several news agencies, an amended autopsy report was released in September 2022 that listed the cause of death as "complications of ketamine administration following forcible restraint".